ka8725/ka8725.github.com/_posts/2013-04-29-parse-csv-with-column-names.md

 This solution is more reliable - it's ready for columns' order changes, it's readable for humans, it's not sensible for number of columns.
 But there is a still possible fail - if there is a mistake in header of CSV this solution will fail too.
 In this case I can give only one advice - to check header, read column names before parsing. `CSV.foreach` methods receive more parameters, you can find their [here](http://ruby-doc.org/stdlib-1.9.3/libdoc/csv/rdoc/CSV.html).

 PS.
-Firstly I've implemented bicycle which reads first row and creates hash of indexes for each column (underscored symbol of column name as a key and index number as a value), but [@avsej](http://github.com/avsej) proposed me this solution.
+Firstly I've reinvented bicycle which reads first row and creates hash of indexes for each column (underscored symbol of column name as a key and index number as a value), but [@avsej](http://github.com/avsej) proposed me this solution.
 Despite the fact that I didn't find the solution from examples or official docs I've learned on more lesson here - don't invent bicycle.
 Thanks for [@avsej](http://github.com/avsej)!